What are bridging funds?

 - A letter of recommendation from the College Dean or Associate Dean including collegiate commitment to budget.

-If approved, OVPRED will work with the collegiate Dean to allocate the funds.
+If approved, OVPR will work with the collegiate Dean to allocate the funds.
 The source of bridging funds is GEF.
-Colleges are expected to return unused funds once extramural support becomes available to provide necessary funding for the program to continue, on an annual basis.
+Colleges are expected to return unused funds once extramural support becomes available to provide necessary funding for the program to continue on an annual basis.